HeshanKarunaratne/cka/README.md

 - Liveness Probes

 What if the container is up, but due to a bug application is stuck in an infinite loop and hence not working.
 Liveness probe can be configured on the container to periodically test whether the application within the container is actually healthy.
-If the test fails, the container is considered unhealthy and destryed and recreated.
+If the test fails, the container is considered unhealthy and destroyed and recreated.

   1. HTTP Test - Testing an API